lrzmroczek/software-development-lessons/docs/Lessons.md

 > [!related] Relevant Topics
 > [[Tools]]

-- Try the tutorials on common tools (git, VSCode, Gitlab CI, debuggers) - they will give tips on features and shortcuts you may not have known about
+- Try the tutorials on common tools (git, VSCode, GitLab CI, debuggers) - they will give tips on features and shortcuts you may not have known about
 - Use the tools available, within reason
 - Don't use every tool you can find - it makes unnecessary dependencies for others